Mario-Hero/Async-Karin/README.md

 | **32-bit  Fibonacci (N) N=45**                     | Async-Karin(Artix-7)    | Loop                      | 444             | 66                    | 222                              |
 |                                                    | Async-Karin(Cyclone-IV) | Loop                      | 280~300         | 219                   | 161                              |
 |                                                    | 100MHz Sync             | Loop                      | 528             | 45                    | 128                              |

-# Next Target (v0.21)

-Math: + trigonometric functions like sin, cos, tan...and make square root faster.

-Flow Control: + traversal, while, for...

-Array: test Bitonic Sort...

-Further Target? : + Convolution? +FFT? + CNN ?

-*If you would like to add some new functions, you can send me an e-mail.*

 # Background